AymanStarlight/prompy/README.md

 - Created an API end-point to handle fetching specific user prompts from the DataBase
 - Created the necessary API end-points to Edit and Delete specific user prompts from the DataBase
 - Created the 'Edit Post' page for the user to be able to Edit his own prompt
+- Added the functionality of deleting prompts by the user